 Tip 2: Stick To Formal Processes

 Make sure that each and every contract or agreement is formalised in a documented form.
 It may sound easy to say that you trust someone just because they are family, there is nothing wrong with making it formal.
-This helps keep track of various ongoings as well as comes handy when disagreements arise.
+This helps keep track of various ongoings as well as comes in handy when disagreements arise.
 Relying only on verbal agreements opens doors for conflicts and disasters.
 This is especially vital for job descriptions, operations and contracts.

 Tip 3: Choose Logic Over Emotions

 Being objective while interacting with family can be challenging.
 Feelings are hurt easily, and it is a common reaction to get defensive instead of taking the time to look at the issue from a logical perspective.
 Before you jump into a new deal or decide on a vital change, think about it from the “how would I deal with it if this wasn’t family” perspective.
-While the emotions don’t magically disappear at work, reserving them for after-hours is a good idea.
-Train yourself to put business first at work and family as priority outside.
+While emotions don’t magically disappear at work, reserving them for after-hours is a good idea.
+Train yourself to put business first at work and family as a priority outside.